SamuelBerman/pogo/README.md

 # pogo
-A simple JavaScript pogo game inspired by @aaronduino.
+A simple JavaScript pogo game inspired by @aaronduino's PogoBot.

 This game uses the Matter.js physics library.